Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Proof of Theorem

 \begin{lemma} For any $d\times d$ matrix $M$

 \end{lemma} The proof of this is a simple case of explicitly writing $M=\sum_{i,j}M_{i,j}\ket{i}\bra{j}$ and verifying the equivalence.
 It is left to the reader.

-\section{The Choi-Jamio\l kowski Isomorphism}
+\subsection{The Choi-Jamio\l kowski Isomorphism}

-The scenario is that, given one of a set of states $\ket{\psi_i}$ ($i = 1, \dots, K$), we are required to perform a particular state transformation on it, without being told which of the states we have been given.
-The required transformation may not be achievable exactly within the quantum formalism, but is best approximated within the theory by a completely positive, trace preserving map $\mathcal{E}$ that transforms input state $\ket{\psi_i}$ into $\mathcal{E}(\ket{\psi_i})$.
-The success of the state transformation task is then measured by a fidelity given by
+A general scenario that encompasses quantum cloning is that, given one of a set of states $\ket{\psi_i}$ ($i = 1, \dots, K$), we are required to perform a particular state transformation on it, without being told which of the states we have been given.
+The required transformation may not be achievable exactly within the quantum formalism, but is best approximated within the theory by a completely positive, trace preserving map $\mathcal{E}$ that transforms input state $\ket{\psi_i}$ into $\mathcal{E}(\proj{\psi_i})$.
+The success of the state transformation task is then measured by a fidelity

-Here $\mathcal{M}_i$ are positive operators ($\mathcal{M}_i \geq 0$) satisfying $\|\mathcal{M}_i\|\leq 1$ so that $F$ is indeed a fidelity taking values between $0$ and $1$.
+Here $\mathcal{M}_i$ are positive operators ($\mathcal{M}_i \succeq 0$) satisfying $\|\mathcal{M}_i\|\leq 1$ so that $F$ is indeed a fidelity taking values between $0$ and $1$.
 If the fidelity takes value $1$, we infer that the map has perfectly implemented the required state transformation for all the specified input states.
-As a simple example, consider being required to transform the states $\ket{\psi_i}$ into states $\ket{\phi_i}$, in which case we simply define $\mathcal{M}_i=\proj{\phi_i}$.
+For example, if required to transform the states $\ket{\psi_i}$ into states $\ket{\phi_i}$, we might define $\mathcal{M}_i=\proj{\phi_i}$.
 For a continuous set of states, the sum appearing in the definition of $F$ transforms to an integral.
 The factor of $1/K$ appearing in the definition stems from the assumption that each of the input states $\ket{\psi_i}$ is equally likely.
 If this is not the case, these parameters can be adjusted based on a given probability distribution of the input states. \begin{lemma} For the state transformation task, the achievable fidelity is upper bounded by the maximum eigenvalue of the operator

-where $d'$ is the dimension of the subspace spanned by the states $\{\ket{\psi_i}\}$. \end{lemma} \begin{proof} We start by introducing a Hilbert space of two parts, an input space and an output space, both of dimension $d$, the dimension of the Hilbert space from which the $\ket{\psi_i}$ are taken, and consider the maximally entangled state $\ket{\Psi}_{IO}$ between them, as applies only to the subspace of states $\{\ket{\psi_i}\}$.
-This lets us rewrite $\proj{\psi}_{\text{OUT}}=d'\Tr_{\text{IN}}(\proj{\psi}^T\otimes\identity\cdot \proj{\Psi})$ using Lemma \ref{lem:transpose}.
+where $d'$ is the dimension of the subspace spanned by the states $\{\ket{\psi_i}\}$. \end{lemma} \begin{proof}{ We start by introducing a Hilbert space of two parts, an input space and an output space, both of dimension $d$, the dimension of the Hilbert space from which the $\ket{\psi_i}$ are taken, and consider the maximally entangled state $\ket{\Psi}_{IN,OUT}$ between them, as applies only to the subspace of states $\{\ket{\psi_i}\}$.
+This lets us rewrite using Lemma \ref{lem:transpose}.
 So,